gradyzhu/smilr/README.md

 ### Infinite Scroll

-I implemented infinite scroll using a combination of the window API's IntersectionObserver and React's `useEffect()` hook.
+I implemented infinite scroll using a combination of the Intersection Observer API and React's `useEffect()` hook.

 After the first render of my PhotosIndex component, I make a call to the back end to fetch an initial batch of 20 photos.
 Upon reaching the observed element in the DOM, a handler function is called to make subsequent calls for additional photos.